-Prerequisite: CIS 101 Computer Literacy or CSCI 101
+Prerequisite: CIS 101 Computer Literacy or CSCI 101 Introduction to Computers

 CAS 104 Introduction to Gaming Industry

 This course is designed to provide an understanding of the casino and gaming industry as it exists nationally and on the Turtle Mountain Indian Reservation.
 Special emphasis will include gaming law and regulations, gaming commissions, and state compacts.